Global Data Privacy

 The Privacy Shield framework allows personal data transfers from the EU to the U.S., as well as from Switzerland to the U.S. While companies can self-certify to the Privacy Shield, Workday uses TRUSTe as our third-party verification agent to further demonstrate our compliance.
 Workday continues to have third parties review our data privacy program regularly to ensure that our customers enjoy the highest possible levels of data protection and privacy.
-Read more about our certification to the Privacy Shield here.
+Read more about our TRUSTe verification status to Privacy Shield here.

 Workday has certified to both the Asia-Pacific Economic Cooperation Cross-Border Privacy Rules (APEC CBPR) and Privacy Rules for Processors (APEC PRP).
 The APEC certifications are a voluntary set of privacy standards developed for data controllers and processors, respectively, to facilitate data transfers among APEC economies.
 These certifications demonstrate compliance with high standards of privacy compliance throughout the Asia-Pacific region.

 Workday was one of the first companies to be certified to the APEC CBPR in March 2014, and the first to be certified for APEC PRP in September 2018.
 We have received a third-party certification from TRUSTe, which is the APEC Accountability Agent for the United States.

 By maintaining compliance with the APEC CBPR and PRP, as well as complying with privacy requirements in the European Economic Area, Workday is able to demonstrate adherence to robust global privacy frameworks.